Compliance

 • Several years as an External Assessor – Given the complex journey of a HITRUST CSF engagement, you’ll want to give serious consideration to the number of years the firm has been part of the assessor program.
 Seasoned assessor firms have learned the ins and outs of the program first-hand and can guide you accordingly.

-• A pure-play cybersecurity company – You don’t get your corporate taxes done at a cybersecurity company so why would you get your cybersecurity advisory and assessment services from a CPA firm?
+• A pure-play cybersecurity company – You don’t get your corporate taxes done at a cybersecurity company, so why would you get your cybersecurity advisory and assessment services from a CPA firm?
 If your organization prioritizes security and wants a proactive approach to risk as opposed to a “check the boxes” compliance-type assessment, you should work with a best-of-breed firm that’s 100% focused on security.
 Unlike a CPA firm who may be dabbling in security, cybersecurity firms employ deep expertise and domain experience that are fully focused on security and IT risk.

 • Involvement in the HITRUST community – External Assessors that host Community Extension Programs (CEPs), participate in HITRUST Working Groups, and sit on HITRUST’s numerous councils demonstrate a vested interest in HITRUST.
 These companies are familiar with HITRUST and can guide your organization successfully through the journey.